 Regardless of where you live, all electric bills have both an energy generation component and a delivery component.
 The delivery fee portion of your electric bill is still regulated by the state’s utility commission and it is generally the same for everyone in your utility delivery area.

-While you cannot comparison shop for utility delivery charges, you definitely need to consider them in your bill estimation exercise since these charges vary based on your usage.
-Factoring in delivery charges is a common oversight and can account for half or more of your electric bill.
+While you can’t comparison shop for utility delivery charges, you definitely need to consider them in your bill estimation exercise since these charges vary based on your usage.
+Forgetting to factor in delivery charges is a common oversight.
+Delivery can account for half or more of your electric bill.

-3. Your Contract Expired And You Are Month-to-Month
+3. Your Contract Expired And Your Electric Bill is Month-to-Month

 This can be very costly!

 When a provider moves you to a month-to-month default electricity plan, your rate may go up anywhere from 30-50%.
 This is obviously a huge swing in your electric bill, especially if this occurs in summer (high usage) months.

 Why are month-to-month rates higher?
 It has to do with your electricity provider’s cost of acquiring electricity.
 Since you are month-to-month without a long-term contract, your electricity provider must purchase short-term electricity for you and that is generally more expensive.

 If this is your situation, you should shop for an electricity plan immediately.

 Tiered rate plans take two forms: rates tiered by month and rates tiered by usage levels.